rossbeazley/androidwear-myfirstwatchface/readme.md

  - DONE The one where you initialise with a default colour
  - DONE The one where you change the colour and its emitted from the system
  - DONE The one where the system remembers the last colour
- - The one where you can configure the colour through the config service
+ - DONE The one where you can configure the colour through the config service
    - tests for each config item via the config service